peytondmurray/minimal-mistakes/_posts/2019-06-16-blender-visualization.md

 ⋮
 ```

-and a little more Go code to write a .csv file at every time step of the simulation.
+I also wrote Go functions to write a .csv file at every time step of the simulation.
 The resulting files looked like this:

 ```
 #time = 7.950000E-09